classcraft/policies/Version1.4/privacy.md

 -   Game play data (for example: awarding or removing of XP, AP, HP, GP, customization of their avatars and the use of powers in the game, training of pets, etc.);
 -   Assignment grades (this is optional, if the teacher so chooses);
 -   Messages and comments within the game;
--   Student-generated content (for example: assignments, quiz answers, etc.);
+-   Student-generated content (for example: assignments, quiz answers, etc.).
--   Student birthdate (used for statistical purpose only)

-The information collected for visitors to the public site [www.classcraft.com](http://localhost:3300/privacy-policy/www.classcraft.com) include:
+The information collected for visitors to the public site [www.classcraft.com](https://website-production-awimtfzgzd.now.sh/privacy-policy/www.classcraft.com) may include:

 -   Page views;
 -   Links clicked;